anandojha/anandojha.github.io/_pages/cv.md

 The Merkin Graduate Fellows Program offers a unique opportunity for UC San Diego graduate students to conduct innovative research abroad in areas related to human health and longevity.
 As a Merkin Graduate Fellow, students collaborate with researchers globally, aiming to drive bold advancements in medical research and clinical applications while shaping their personal and professional trajectory.
 This prestigious award includes a monthly stipend, funding for travel, and tuition coverage, enabling them to pursue transformative experiences in translational medicine.

 ### Teddy Traylor Award, UC San Diego (2023)
-- $3,000 fellowship recognizing outstanding research excellence and financial support to attend scholarly conferences and meetings.
+**$3,000 fellowship recognizing outstanding research excellence and financial support to attend scholarly conferences and meetings.**

+This merit-based award recognizes research excellence and was set up by Dr. Traylor's colleagues and friends to honor his memory.
+The $3000 award assists bright, young investigators in pursuing their studies and traveling to scholarly meetings.

 ### Distinguished Graduate Student Fellowship (2022)
-- $17,000 fellowship acknowledging exceptional research, providing comprehensive financial support for university fees and a research travel grant.
+**$17,000 fellowship acknowledging exceptional research, providing comprehensive financial support for university fees, and a research travel grant.**

+The Department of Chemistry and Biochemistry at UC San Diego established the Distinguished Graduate Student Fellowship to recognize research excellence.
+This prestigious fellowship provides one-quarter of fellowship support (stipends and fees), as well as an additional $3,000 bonus for the Fellow to use towards research support.

 ### Bonnie Reiss Carbon Neutrality Student Fellowship (2021)
 **$4,000 fellowship for contributing to the university goal of achieving zero net greenhouse gas emissions by 2025.**